BogdanConstan/ViewpointAPI-v2/Tasks.md

 ### Cache
 - Research about cache implementations for C# (libraries, framewors, etc)

-### Authenticaltion
+### Authentication
-- Reasearch about authentication methods for C#
+- Research about authentication methods for C#

+### Cloud Deployment
+- Research how to deploy on Azure